 It helps if you keep a record of everything that’s relevant to your treatment and any paperwork you’ve got if you’ve been through the complaints procedure, if you have gone down that route before contacting us.
 Also, keep a record of any expenses you’ve had to pay and any loss of earnings.

-What will you do when I ring you?
+What will you do when I contact you?

 We will decide if your case has a reasonable chance of success based on the information you are able to provide and our experience of dealing with clinical negligence cases.

 It is important you contact us as soon as possible as strict time limits apply to bringing a claim for clinical negligence.

 We will also discuss the best way to fund your claim.
 You may already have Before the Event Insurance (BTE) that could be used to fund the claim.
 We can offer different arrangements for payment, such as private paying (where you pay the full cost of the case) or if we will offer a conditional fee agreement.

 Be aware that there is no legal aid available for most Medical Negligence cases, and is only available in very specific cases.
 As experts, we can advise you on this.
 If it is available for your case, we can apply for this.
 Our Michelle Gyte is a member of the Law Society Clinical Negligence Panel.